DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Experiments

 \textbf{Pre-training.} We train our model on the synthetic SceneFlow dataset~\cite{mayer2016a} following~\cite{jiang2019sense}, which consists of FlyingThings3D, Driving, and Monkaa.
 We found using FlyingChairs~\cite{Dosovitskiy:2015Flownet} and FlyingThings leads to worse results for our model.
 Only optical flow annotations are used for training.
 Interestingly, such a pre-training results in worse results for RAFT (3.16 vs 2.71 in terms of average end-point-error on the final pass of the MPI-Sintel training set~\cite{Butler:ECCV:2012}).

 [1]{\textbf{#1}}

 During training, we closely follow the setting used in RAFT~\cite{teed2020raft}.
 Specifically, we use extensive data augmentations including color jittering, random crops, random resizing, and random horizontal and vertical flips.
 The crop size is $400\times 720$.
-The DCVNet is trained for 50 epochs with a batch size of 16 using the AdamW optimizer~\cite{kingma2014adam}.
-The initial learning rate is 0.0004 and is updated following the OneCycle learning rate schedule~\cite{smith2017super} with a linear annealing strategy and a warmup factor of 0.05.
+The DCVNet is trained for 800K iterations with a batch size of 8 using the AdamW optimizer~\cite{kingma2014adam}.
+The initial learning rate is 0.0002 and is updated following the OneCycle learning rate schedule~\cite{smith2017super} with a linear annealing strategy and a warmup factor of 0.05.
 We also perform gradient norm clip with a value of 1.
-The \texttt{L1} loss is used.

 \textbf{Fine-tuning.} For Sintel, we fine-tune the pre-trained model using both \emph{final} and \emph{clean} passes.
 Following previous works, we optionally use extra data from KITTI2015~\cite{Geiger:2012:We} and HD1K~\cite{hd1k} for training.
-The model is trained for 5 epochs (about 400K iterations) with a batch size of 8.
+The model is trained for 400K with a batch size of 8.
 The initial learning rate is set to be 0.000125 and updated following the same OneCycle scheduler as we use in the pre-training stage.
-For KITTI, we train the model for 4600 epochs (about 300K iterations) with a batch size of 6.
+For KITTI, we train the model for 400K iterations with a batch size of 8.
 The initial learning rate is 0.0001 and the OneCyle learning rate scheduler is used.
 For both Sintel and KITTI, we perform similar data augmentations used in the pre-training stage.
-The crop sizes for Sintel and KITTI are $368\times768$ and $336\times 960$, respectively.
+The crop sizes for Sintel and KITTI are $368\times768$ and $336\times 944$, respectively.